dornieden/di2mqtt/README.md

 # di2mqtt
 Read digital input ports of your esp32 microcontroller and send their state via MQTT protocol.

+Find more about this project and read the instructions for flashing at [my DI2MQTT Blogpost](https://smartpassivehouse.com/blog/di2mqtt_software/).

 ## License
 Copyright (c) 2021, Bernd Dornieden